albertosantini/chess-bet/README.md

 - Add validation for the input fields to allow blank games.

 - Add rating and stats games inputs to insert players not in FIDE database.

+- Remember the latest players typed between the sessions.